 There is a way to improve the durability of carbon fiber wheels.
 You can install tire inserts.
 These are pieces of foam that you place between the rim and tire.
 The insert fills around half of the volume of your tire.
 This protects your carbon rim from hard hits.
 This makes rim failure less likely during a hard landing or while hitting an obstacle in the trail.

 The drawback is that tire inserts add a considerable amount of weight.
-This can defeat the purpose of riding lightweight carbon wheels in the first place For more info, check out this guide to tire inserts.
+This can defeat the purpose of riding lightweight carbon wheels in the first place.

 Another consideration is the warranty.
 Some manufacturers offer no questions asked lifetime warranties on their high-end carbon fiber rims.
 Knowing you could get a replacement if a rim cracks brings some peace of mind.